andrewdavidmackenzie/flow/docs/developing/building.md

 or `yum` package managers (PRs to Makefile are welcome for other linux package managers).

 ### Build and test
-To build and test, including building and testing docs and running the samples and checking their output is correct:
+To build and test, including building and testing docs and running the examples and checking their output is correct:

 `make`